thePoopers/MannyRepo/README.md

 password</b>
 These are the username/password of your mysqldb.<br>

+<h1>5.</h1>
+Start your server and visit http://localhost/lohin.php and play around with the different files inside of the webservice folder.
+If everything is updating, posting, etc then you're server is good to go and you're ready to configure your Android side.

 <h1>Android Side</h1>
 Save the MySQLTest folder to your computer and import it into android studio.